Kituwah Interpretive Center

 Bryson City, North Carolina

-JAI was tasked by the Eastern Band of Cherokee Indians to design a space to honor their original Cherokee Mother Town mound.
+JAI was tasked by the Eastern Band of Cherokee Indians (EBCI) to design a space to honor their original Cherokee Mother Town mound.
 In an effort to respect the long-time history of the area the project site was limited to only the boundary of an existing farming shed on the property.
 The designed Kituwah Interpretive Center is comprised of two open-air structures: a classroom and pavilion joined by a courtyard.
 Given its location within a Federal Emergency Management Agency (FEMA) floodplain, the center is designed to be “breathable” with materials that can allow and withstand flooding events.

 The open-air classroom consists of two ground-face concrete block structures connected with an exposed steel overhead structure.
 It includes a dynamic, colorful screen wall along the northwestern elevation which is viewed from U.S. Highway 19 W (Ela Road) on approach.
 Located between the block support structures, the classroom features rotating door panels displaying historical text and imagery.